-As mentioned in notes 23 (b) and 23 (c), the Company has contingencies related to interconnection rates with mobile operators and with long distance terminating calls with one of its main suppliers.
-As of December 31, 2013, the difference between the amounts paid by the Company and the amounts billed by the mobile operators and one of its main suppliers amounted to approximately \$2,169 and \$1,240 million of pesos, respectively, before value added tax.
+- (a) As mentioned in notes 2 and 13, on September 17, 2014, the Company completed an offering of secured bonds due in 2020 by U.S.\$ 150 million, the bonds were issued at a price of 100.25% of their principal value with the same conditions and interest rates of current bonds. - (b) As mentioned in notes 19 (b) and 19 (c), the Company has contingencies related to interconnection rates with mobile operators and with long distance terminating calls with one of its main suppliers.
+As of December 31, 2014, the difference between the amounts paid by the Company and the amounts billed by the mobile operators and one of its main suppliers amounted to approximately \$2,251 and \$1,240 million of pesos, respectively, before value added tax.
 As of the date of this report, Company Management and legal counsel consider that they have sufficient elements for a favorable outcome in the trials related to these contingencies.